alexwkleung/TermStylist/README.md

 To use background colours (256 colours), the syntax is `termstylist::BG256_0-256`, where the number after the underscore correlates to one of the 256 background colours (i.e., 0, 1, 2, etc).

+# Usage (Creating an Object)

+You may opt to create your own objects from the structs to lessen the verboseness or if you prefer to access the ANSI escape codes that way.

+1) Attributes (object created via `termstylist::Attributes <object name>`)
+2) Reset (object created via `termstylist::Reset <object name>`)
+3) Foreground colours - 8/16 colours (object created via `termstylist::FGColours816 <object name>`)
+4) Background colours - 8/16 colours (object created via `termstylist::BGColours816 <object name>`)
+5) Foreground colours - 256 colours (object created via `termstylist::FGColours256 <object name>`)
+6) Background colours - 256 colours (object created via `termstylist::BGColours256 <object name>`)

+You can access the objects' members via the dot operator (i.e., `<object name>.<member>`)

-# Usage (Objects Syntax)
+# Usage (TermStylist Objects Syntax)

-TermStylist allows the user to access the ANSI escape code strings from the structs via the created objects.
+TermStylist allows the user to access the ANSI escape code strings from the structs via its own created objects.
 They are contained within an unnamed namespace in the library header.
-It is useful if you want to create your own customizations with the ANSI escape code strings in your projects.
+It's useful if you don't want to create an object yourself, but it might not be depending on your use case.

-**When accessing the objects' members, be sure to use the dot operator (i.e., `termstylist::EO_ATTRS.ATTRS_Bold`).
+You can access the objects' members via the dot operator (i.e., `termstylist::EO_ATTRS.ATTRS_Bold`).

 **Note:** EO means "External Object", denoting that it is used only in external files and not within the library's namespace.